Collections at the National Herbarium

 Cryptogamic herbarium (bryophytes and lichens)

 The cryptogamic collection consists of more than 80 000 mounted specimens of bryophytes (hornworts, liverworts and mosses), of which the private collection of T.R.
 Sim, the 'father' of southern African bryology, forms the nucleus.
-The collections of the Transvaal Museum, Natal Herbarium (on permanent loan to PRE) and Compton Herbarium (ex South African Museum Herbarium) have been incorporated, making this the largest and most representative collection of southern African cryptogams.
+The collections of the Transvaal Museum, Natal Herbarium (on permanent loan to PRE) and Compton Herbarium (former South African Museum Herbarium) have been incorporated, making this the largest and most representative collection of southern African cryptogams.

 Bryophyte and lichen specimens are kept in a vertical file packet in standard broad-side card filing cabinets.
 No taxonomic lichen research is conducted at the moment.